 berry embellishment.
 I added the ribbon to the neck of the jar before gluing on the wreath.

 The little wood deer would of looked fine just as it came.

 Instead, I decided to rub brown ink onto the deer to give it a stained look.

 To make installing the deer a little easier, I glued the finished deer onto the front of one

 of the trees before I placed it in the jar.

-The bottle brush trees come with a little wood base.
+The Cream Bottle Brush Trees* come with a little wood base.

 You can use a liquid glue instead of the sticky glue dots. (this was just faster and easier for me)

 Next, I added Epson Salts into my jar for snow.

 *Disclaimer: This post uses ads and affiliate links.
 If you choose to make a purchase using one of the links, I receive a small commission (at no additional cost to you) that helps offset the costs of maintaining this blog.
 Thanks for your support!